AnnaShw/diff-calculator-artifact-for-claude/README.md

 ## Notes

-History is saved to `localStorage` and persists between browser sessions.
-Clearing browser data will reset it.
+- History is saved automatically and persists between sessions (via `localStorage` in standalone mode, `window.storage` in Claude)
+- CSV files with UTF-8 BOM are handled correctly
+- Scientific notation values (e.g. `3.07E+07`) are parsed correctly
+- Clearing browser data will reset history in standalone mode